-If you’re an eLearning newbie and you’ve been tasked with developing an online course, you are probably asking yourself “Where do I begin?”.
-While it can be very tempting to some (ME!) to jump right into the creative development aspect, there are some critical things you should get straightened out first.
-Here are eight initial considerations that you should contemplate before getting started.
+If you’re an e-learning newbie and you’ve been tasked with developing an online course, you are probably asking yourself “Where do I begin?”.
+While it can be very tempting to some to jump right into the creative development aspect, there are some critical things you should get straightened out first.
+Here are 8 initial considerations you should contemplate before getting started.

 Determining your timelines is an important first step.
-The software you use, the level of interactivity of the training and the overall quality of an eLearning project is directly impacted by the timelines involved.
-If you have 1 week to develop a 30 minute eLearning module for a soft skills training course, you might not have much time to get creative, and you almost certainly wouldn’t have time to do anything remotely fancy like audio narration.
-On the other hand, if you have 3 months to make a 30 minute eLearning module, you have more time to find great graphics, add realistic scenarios, and maybe even throw in some animations and narration.
-So the first thing to do is to take into consideration how much time you have to create this course.
+The software you use, the level of interactivity of the training and the overall quality of an e-learning project is directly impacted by the timelines involved.
+If you have 1 week to develop a 30 minute e-learning module for a soft skills training course, you might not have much time to get creative, and you almost certainly wouldn’t have time to do anything remotely fancy like audio narration.
+On the other hand, if you have 3 months to make a 30 minute e-learning module, you have more time to find great graphics, add realistic scenarios, and maybe even throw in some animations and narration.

-Before you get started, identify all the resources that you will need for your eLearning project.
-Your SMEs are one of your most valuable resources.
+Before you get started, identify all the resources that you will need for your e-learning project.
+Your subject matter experts (SMEs) are one of your most valuable resources.
 Identify who has the most knowledge on your subject, and who can provide you with explanations and clarifications.
-Hopefully, they can also provide you with examples, scenarios and (hopefully) help you sort out the need to know. vs the nice to know.
-Some other resources to consider: image editing software to crop/edit photos, a stock photo account for graphics, recording software to add narration… etc. It is wise to get a good handle on your required resources and have everything approved by management.
-This should avoid some headaches, i.e, you find the perfect photo, but can’t download it until you get approval from 3 levels of management to order a 25.00$ photo package.
+Other resources to consider: image or video editing software, visual assets, a microphone to record narration, and the list goes on.
+It’s a good idea to get a good handle on your required resources and have everything approved by management early on to avoid holdups.

-Who is taking your eLearning course?
-It’s important to assess your eLearning audience.
+One key question to ask: Who is taking your e-learning course?
+It’s important to assess your audience.
 Are your learners factory workers who aren’t very computer savvy?
 Or are they software engineers who are highly technical and very computer literate?
-Will your eLearning course be taken by highly motivated interns and new employees?
-Or by people who hate their jobs and don’t want to take the course?
+Will your e-learning course be taken by highly motivated interns or by people who hate their jobs and don’t want to take the course?
 Take your audience into consideration.
 Get an overall idea of their level of education, their work experience, knowledge of the subject at hand, average age, background, motivations, etc. This is a critical step which will really help you create a course that is more relevant and meaningful.

-Requirements can be many things ranging from simple web access to get to an online eLearning course.
-Some other examples: will learners need Flash to view the course?
-Will they need a screen resolution of higher than 800 x 600px?
-It’s a good idea to put together your hardware and software requirements, to ensure that the vast majority of your learners will be able to access and view your eLearning course without too many issues.
+Requirements can be many things ranging from simple web access to get to an online e-learning course.
+It’s a good idea to put together your hardware and software requirements, to ensure that the vast majority of your learners will be able to access and view your e-learning course without issue.

-Some organizations have a thick style guide that dictates exactly which font, colour schemes, logos, etc., can be used in any corporate documentation/materials.
-This may or may not include your eLearning courses.
+Some organizations have a thick style guide that dictates exactly which font, color schemes, logos, etc., can be used in e-learning.
 Find out ahead of time if there are style guidelines.
 If not, it’s still a good idea to stick to the general look and feel of the organization.
-There’s no need to overdo it and slap a huge logo on each and every slide, but using the basic corporate colours is a simple way to make it consistent with the brand.
+There’s no need to overdo it and include a logo on every slide, but using the basic corporate fonts and colors is a simple way to make it consistent with the brand.

 Localizing content can be time-consuming and costly.
 Even when using sophisticated software, it costs money to translate content and it takes time to duplicate a course in another language.
 Some design considerations also need to made when content will be translated.
 Certain languages, like Spanish and French, have more verbiage and longer words than English.
 This could lead to space constraints, if it’s not taken into consideration in advance.